Revisiting dynamics of quantum causal structures -- when can causal order evolve?: Channel Dynamics

 \eeq is a channel from $X\otimes C$ to $Y\otimes D$.

-{Now, the assumption made} in Ref.~\cite{castro2018dynamics} is that any dynamics of a channel can be expressed by a one-parameter family of such C-maps.
-That is, for any time-evolving channel $\mathcal{E}(t)$ we can always find C-maps $\mathcal{A}(t)$ such that the following equation is satisfied: \beq
+Now, the assumption made in {the structure theorem of} Ref.~\cite{castro2018dynamics} is that any dynamics of a channel can be expressed by a one-parameter family of such C-maps.
+That is, for any time-evolving channel $\mathcal{E}(t)$, we can always find C-maps $\mathcal{A}(t)$ such that the following equation is {satisfied}: \beq

 \quad = \quad \,. \eeq